Gas sculpture: Contemporary fog sculptures

 Artistic use of steam fog was pioneered in the collaborative Center Beam artwork by the Center for Advanced Visual Studies at MIT.
 First shown in 1977 at documenta 6 in Kassel, Germany, it included steam works by Joan Brigham, Otto Piene, and Paul Earls.
 For Center Beam, a low pressure hot water steam fog became a medium to project lasers, holograms, films and text onto.

 The Children's Museum of Pittsburgh is planning a new park with a fog sculpture created by Ned Kahn.
 Set for completion in 2012, the sculpture will be a 30 by 30 ft grid of stainless steel poles outfitted with fog nozzles.
 Kahn said of the sculpture, "When the fog is on, it will appear like a 20-foot-diameter sphere [20 ft] of fog spinning inside the poles."

+In 1998 polish artist Zuzanna Janin did the installation “What a Hell, What a Heaven” in Foksal Gallery in Warsaw, Poland, also in 1999 "Memory" in Center for CONTEMPORARY ART Zamek Ujazdowski in Warsaw, Poland.
+In 2002 she have done work “Synagogue /Memory” in Center of Contemporary Art (old synagogue building) in Trnava, Slovakia.
+The work was done from artificial fog used in disco or concerts.

 Other contemporary sculptures in which fog is used as a medium of expression are: Harbor Fog, a viewer responsive artwork in the parkland above Boston's Big Dig highway; Cloud RIngs (2006) by Ned Kahn at the 21c Museum Hotel in Louisville, Kentucky; and the interactive landscape of Dilworth Plaza at Philadelphia City Hall (completion date 2013).